My top 5 tips for taking more than just snaps this Christmas

 Sometimes you just won’t have any natural light at all, as in the UK we don’t have many daylight hours in the winter.
-In this case, try and use the ambient light you have in your house….fairy lights from the tree, screen light from the TV.
+In this case, try and use the ambient light you have in your house….fairy lights from the tree, a lamp or screen light from the TV.
 Just try to avoid overhead light sources as they aren’t very flattering.

 If you know how to use your camera off auto, then please don’t be scared of using a high ISO.
 So many people seem to be scared of going above ISO 800, but I would much rather shoot at ISO 3200 and have some noise in my photo than use my flash.
 If this sounds like a foreign language to you, then you need to join me on one of my workshops in the new year. 😉

 This photo was taken after dark, just using the fairy lights from the Christmas tree to light my son’s face.
-A very challenging photo to take…my ISO was really high (this was taken at ISO 3200) and I also had to rest my camera on a sideboard to stop camera shake, but I managed to get it without any blur.
+A challenging photo to take…my ISO was really high (this was taken at ISO 3200) and I also had to rest my camera on a sideboard to stop camera shake, but I managed to get it without any blur.